Synapse0987/terraform_aks_agw/README.md

 ## This guide runs on the following assumptions.
 1. You are using Ubuntu OS.
 I am running Ubuntu 22.04.4 LTS
 2. Azure cli is installed and used to get or add Azure related resources
+3. Kubectl is installed.
+If not installed, kubectl can be installed using Azure cli using the following command
+<br/>`az aks install-cli`
-3. Azure account used to log into the cli have permissions to create a service principal and assign roles
+4. Azure account used to log into the cli have permissions to create a service principal and assign roles
-4. An Azure storage account is required to store state file for high availability
+5. An Azure storage account is required to store state file for high availability

 ## Pre-requisites
   1. This repository is cloned into your machine
-  2. A service principal has been created to authenticate against Azure If not created, run the following command to create one using Azure cli (make sure you are logged into Azure)
+  2. A service principal has been created with the contributor and role base access control administrator roles to the subscription
+     If not created, run the following command to create one using Azure cli (make sure you are logged into Azure)
      <br/>`az ad sp create-for-rbac --name <service_principal_name> --role Contributor --scopes /subscriptions/<subscription_id>`
   3. Credentials related to the service principal is exported as an environment variable.
 They can be added into the `~/.bashrc` file as a permenant environment variable
       <br/>**DO NOT CHANGE THE FOLLOWING VARIABLE NAMES**